 Requests for badge activation must be sent to the above email address 24 hours in advance; however, in urgent situations, the request may be made over the phone (ACC on-call via the WEC: 1-800-201-7033).
 A follow-up email is required.
 The following information must be communicated: badge #, name of individual who will be using the badge, contractor company name, CLEC name, location of access/CLLI code, date, and duration of access.
 The badge will be activated for the specified time period only.

-Monthly documentation of the badge usage must be submitted to the Collocation Manager or acc.staff.group@centurylink.com.
+Monthly documentation of the badge usage must be submitted to the Collocation Manager or acc.staff.group@lumen.com.

 Failure to comply with the temporary badge process will result in deactivation (no activation) of the temporary badge/badges.

-Temporary badges and/or keys that are no longer needed must be returned to the ACC at the address below: CenturyLink ACC 700 W Mineral Ave, Room K130 Littleton, CO 80120
+Temporary badges and/or keys that are no longer needed must be returned to the ACC at the address below:

+PSOC

+5325 Zuni St, ATTN Physical Security

+Denver, CO 80221

 Access Control Centers

-Access Control Centers can produce CenturyLink photo access cards.
-To reach the ACC dial 1-866-788-9888.
+Access Control Centers can produce Lumen photo access cards.
+To reach the PSOC dial 1-866-788-9888.

 Badge Access Reports

-Customers requesting a report of their current CenturyLink badge holders should send an email to the CenturyLink Security team mailbox at acc.staff.group@lumen.com csoc@centurylink.com.
-The Subject line of the email should state: Request for CLEC Badge Access Report.
+Customers requesting a report of their current Lumen badge holders should send an email to the Lumen Security team mailbox at acc.staff.group@lumen.com The Subject line of the email should state: Request for CLEC Badge Access Report.
 The data on the report that CenturyLink provides will include badge ID, first and last name, company, access level and card reader.

 CenturyLink will respond to Badge Access Report requests within three (3) business days.